 Get rid of old devices and printers

 The Devices and Printers section of the Windows Control Panel is the place to go if you need to remove peripherals you no longer use.
-This usually doesn’t have an impact on performance, but has other benefits – disassembling some older printers can make printing more intuitive, for example.
+This usually doesn’t impact performance but has other benefits – disassembling some older printers can make printing more intuitive.